-Pretty darn impressive for a brewery that just opened up a couple weeks ago.
-They had two beers in production for the first two weeks, just rolled out a phenomenal Imperial Stout in this, their third week and I’m looking forward to their IPA next week.
-Plans include an Imperial IPA and some seasonals as time moves forward.
+Back East’s introduction to the scene in 2012 was impressive for the era.
+They had two beers in production for the first two weeks, rolled out a phenomenal Imperial Stout in their third week and followed thereafter with an IPA.
+Plans included an Imperial IPA and some seasonals as time moved forward.

-First of all, their set up in an industrial building in Bloomfield (which isn’t that hard to find – much easier than, say, David Glass’s old cheesecake factory which used to be nearby) is super clean, organized and well thought-out.
-While they don’t have a tavern license at this time (a new law in CT allows breweries to set up an actual bar area), they have the room to do so if they want.
-Not Hooker room, but room enough.
+Their original set up in an industrial building in Bloomfield, was relatively clean, organized and well thought-out.
+While they didn’t have a tavern license at opening (a new law in CT at the time allowed breweries to set up an actual bar area), they have the room to do so if they want.

 Back East is owned by Tony and his cousin Ed Fabrycki, Jr. Both are Connecticut natives and Ed is back after many years out in San Diego where he started home-brewing.
-In fact, the brewery name is derived from this fact; Ed moving “Back East.”
+The brewery name is derived from this fact; Ed moving “Back East.”
 Clever, these chaps.